haugenmitch/adventofcode2020/README.md

 ### Notes

 Part 1 took a while, but it was largely due to typos and running into a few new syntactic rules with Rust.
+Part 2 was largely similar to part 1.
+I essentially bookmark the state of the program and registers at the instant of the swap.
+If the swap doesn't cause the program to terminate properly, I go back and perform the swap later.
+I keep doing this until the proper swap is found.

 ### Solution, Part 1

 `1949`

 ### Solution, Part 2

+`2092`

 ---